HappySeaFox/sail/FAQ.md

 # Can be empty if the image codec cannot load images.
 #
 # Possible values:
 #    STATIC       - Can load static images.
 #    ANIMATED     - Can load animated images.
 #    MULTI-PAGED  - Can load multi-paged (but not animated) images.
 #    META-DATA    - Can load image meta data like JPEG comments or EXIF.
-#    INTERLACED  - Can load interlaced images.
 #    ICCP         - Can load embedded ICC profiles.
+#    SOURCE-IMAGE - Can populate source image information in sail_image.source_image.
 #
 features=STATIC;META-DATA;INTERLACED;ICCP